 However, the acknowledgments are an important part of your overall work and are something that most people who read your dissertation, including prospective employers, will look at.

 Approach this part of the process, brief as it may be compared to the long haul of writing the dissertation, with the same high level of care and attention to detail.
 It’s an explicit and permanent statement of who made a real impact on your work and contributed to your academic success.

 Plus, the people you thank are often deeply moved by being included—some even go so far as to frame the acknowledgments.
 Aim to make yours sincere, memorable and something that people will be touched by.

 Who to thank in your dissertation acknowledgments

 You should end up with a fairly short list of people to thank.
-While being mindful of professional etiquette and personal feelings, be choosy about who makes the final cut since your acknowledgments should be limited to no more than a page (and ideally much shorter than a full page).
+While being mindful of professional etiquette and personal feelings, be choosy about who makes the final cut since your acknowledgments should be limited to no more than a page.

-What to say (and not say) in your dissertation acknowledgments
+What (and what not) to write in your dissertation acknowledgments

 Now that you have your list of people and groups to thank, it’s time to start writing.
 Before your first pen or keystroke, however, check your university’s guidelines as your institution may have specific rules around what can and cannot be included.

-A couple more basics that are essential to know when creating your acknowledgments:
+A couple more basics that are essential when creating your acknowledgments: